 A: The famous people that I paint all have something in common.
 They have inspired me through their myriad contributions to society.
 These tremendous icons have shaped our cultural landscape.
-Mother Teresa inspired us to open our hearts; Muhammad Ali pushed us to be our best; Barack Obama shattered racial barriers; and The Beatles will always rock.
-I paint these icons as a tribute to the color they have brought to the world.
-My portrayal of these people is an expression of gratitude, and the colors I use to portray each icon represent my perspective on their energy.
+Mother Teresa inspired us to open our hearts; Muhammad Ali pushed us to be our best; Barack Obama shattered racial barriers; The Beatles will always rock.
+I paint these icons as a tribute to the colour they have brought to the world.
+My portrayal of these people is an expression of gratitude, and the colours I use to portray each icon represent my perspective on their energy.

 Q: What made you choose the certain people you painted?
 Was there a story behind each one?